neondatabase/website/content/docs/guides/sequelize.md

 If everything is set up correctly, you should see "Connection has been established successfully."
 If not, the error message should give you a clue about what's going wrong.

 <Admonition type="important">
 Remember to handle your connection string securely, as it contains sensitive information.
-In a real project, you would not hardcode this into your application; instead, you would use environment variables or some other secure configuration method.
+In a real project, you would not hardcode the connection string into your application; instead, you would use environment variables or some other secure configuration method.
 </Admonition>

 ## Need help?